CoderNikkcoder/justfor-test/README.md

 2. Navigate to the project directory: cd justfor-test
 3. Build the Docker image: docker-compose build
 4. Start the application: docker-compose up
-5. Access the API endpoints using a tool like curl or Postman
+5. Access the API endpoints using a tool like Postman

 ### Environment Variables